danielmarbach/PerformanceTricksAzureSDK/README.md

 Other times memory copying isn't so obvious or requires a deep understand of what is happening under the hoods of the framework, library or SDK in use.

 The EventHubs client has recently introduced a new publisher type that uses internally a partition key resolver that turns string partition keys into hash codes.
-30-40% of the hot path will be using partition keys when publishing and therefore represents a non-trivial amount of CPU and memory cycles when using that publisher type.
+30-40% of the hot path will be using partition keys when publishing, and therefore represents a non-trivial amount of CPU and memory cycles when using that publisher type.
 The hash code function looked like the following.

 ```csharp
 private static short GenerateHashCode(string partitionKey)